 A Mary Carol unfolds on the night of the Annunciation.
 Gabriel shows up with big news.
 Mary is perplexed, and so the angel whisks her off to visit known and loved figures from her past, present, and future.
 Mary's contagious amazement and understanding deepen with each encounter, until she is ready to say "Here am I, the servant of the Lord; let it be with me according to your word."

-A tribute to the gospel of Luke and A Christmas Carol by Charles Dickens, A Mary Carol has eight speaking parts (Gabriel, Mary, Isaiah, Joseph, Child Mary, Child Joseph, Angel, and Shepherd).
+A tribute to A Christmas Carol by Charles Dickens, A Mary Carol has eight speaking parts (Gabriel, Mary, Isaiah, Joseph, Child Mary, Child Joseph, Angel, and Shepherd).
 For larger congregations or schools, many more non-speaking parts can be included for the last scene (a traditional nativity).
 Principal parts (Gabriel, Mary, Isaiah, and Joseph) can be played by adults or youth.
 Although full production would require memorization, the skit could be staged as a readers' theater.
 The length is 10-15 minutes, and concludes with a Christmas carol sung by the cast and congregation.
 It can be a stand-alone production or part of a worship service.

 The theological fine print: